 One of the first records of the surname was in the 13th century when Alexander de Gaseley was listed in the Hundredorum Rolls of 1275.
 The same source lists Andrew de Gasele in Norfolk.

 Early History of the Geysly family

-Another 99 words (7 lines of text) covering the years 1326, 1630, 1669, 1825 and 1898 are included under the topic Early Geysly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Geysly research.
+Another 50 words (4 lines of text) covering the years 1326, 1630, 1669, 1762, 1839, 1824 and 1824 are included under the topic Early Geysly History in all our PDF Extended History products and printed products wherever possible.

 Geysly Spelling Variations